Home » Posts tagged 'clusterfuck nation' (Page 5)

 In the Dark

-The stock market is zooming this morning on the news that only 5.7 million people in Florida will have to do without air conditioning, hot showers, and Keurig mochachinos at dawn’s early light Monday, Sept 11, 2017.
-I’m mindful that the news cycle right after a hurricane goes kind of blank for a day or more as dazed and confused citizens venture out to assess the damage.
-For now, there is very little hard information on the Web waves.
-Does Key West still exist?
-Hard to tell.
-We’ll know more this evening.
+In the Dark The stock market is zooming this morning on the news that only 5.7 million people in Florida will have to do without air conditioning, hot showers, and Keurig mochachinos at dawn’s early light Monday, Sept 11, 2017.
+I’m mindful that the news cycle right after a hurricane goes kind of blank for […]

 Swamp Fever

-Further proof, as if more were needed, that God is rather cross with the world’s number one exceptional nation: Hurricane Irma is tracking for a direct hit on Disney World.
+Swamp Fever Further proof, as if more were needed, that God is rather cross with the world’s number one exceptional nation: Hurricane Irma is tracking for a direct hit on Disney World.
 In the immortal words of the Talking Heads: This ain’t no party, this ain’t no disco, this ain’t no fooling around.
+Houston is […]

 Perturbations Anon